farrell

 Professor of Sociology

-Justin Farrell is a professor and author at Yale University, School of the Environment.
+Justin Farrell is Professor of Sociology at Yale University, in the School of the Environment.

-Justin is a proud first-generation college grad and Wyoming native.
+Justin is a proud first-generation college graduate and Wyoming native.

 I am deeply committed to my students, and value the incredible opportunity I get to be a trusted mentor.
 Through classroom discussions, field courses, thesis advising, and informal conversations, I enjoy being a resource of encouragement and support to help my students discover and investigate interesting ideas, harness research methods, and navigate career life.